 Never would I have imagined Financial Samurai would one day be worth this much and produce this much revenue.
 However, with enough consistency and dedication, you can make almost anything a success!

 The Above Average Net Worth For A 30 Year Old

 I have gone ahead and averaged the averages for pre-tax savings, post-tax savings, and real estate equity progress in the spreadsheet below.
 The pre and post tax savings can be invested however you see fit and is a topic of another post.
 Another thing to note is taxation, given pre-tax savings have to eventually be withdrawn and taxed.
 Again, these are rough estimates to give you an idea of the average net worth of the above average person.

 There you have it!
 Based on my assumptions above, the average net worth of the above average 30 year old is around $250,000.
 By the time this person is 40, his/her net worth should climb to around $660,000.
 By age 60, the net with climbs to around $2,180,250.

 Of course some of you above average Financial Samurai readers will have a total net worth much higher than the chart.
 But then, I’d have to write another post entitled, “The Average Net Worth Of Financial Rockstars!”

-About the Author: Sam worked in investing banking for 13 years at GS and CS.
+Sam worked in investing banking for 13 years at GS and CS.
 He received his undergraduate degree in Economics from The College of William & Mary and got his MBA from UC Berkeley.
-In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $250,000 a year in passive income.
+In 2012, Sam was able to retire at the age of 34 largely due to his investments.
+They now generate roughly $250,000 a year in passive income.
 He spends most of his time playing tennis and taking care of his family.
-Financial Samurai was started in 2009 and is one of the most trusted personal finance sites on the web with over 1.5 million pageviews a month.
+Financial Samurai was started in 2009.
+It is one of the most trusted personal finance sites on the web with over 1.5 million pageviews a month.